abdelwahahb-hamadi/masterschool-qa-homeworks/Home_work_Requirements.md

- **Homework: Requirements
+# Requirements – Market Mate Webshop

- The Software
+## The software
-**Webshop site** with the following existing functionalities:
+Market Mate is an online grocery webshop with the following existing functionalities:

 - Register and login functionality
-- Searching for products, sorting by price, and browsing product categories
+- Searching for products, sorting on price, categories of products
 - Add products to favorites
 - Add products to basket
-- Checkout process: billing and shipping information in a form, choose payment method, and calculate total price
+- Check-out process: billing and sending information in a form, choose payment method, and calculate total price

+You are going to test the newly developed features.
+The new features are written below.

 ---

+# New Features

-1. Product Rating System
+## 1. Product Rating System

-**Requirement:**
+### Vague Requirement:
 Users should be able to rate products with a 5-star system and have the option to add written feedback.

-**Questions:**
+### Questions:
 1. Do users need to be logged in to rate a product, or can guests also submit ratings?
 2. Can users edit or delete their rating after submitting it?
 3. Are ratings limited to whole stars (1–5), or can half-star ratings be used?

-**Detailed Requirements:**
-1. Rating is available only for logged-in users.
-2. Each user can rate a product once and may edit their rating later.
+### Detailed Requirement:
-3. Ratings must be whole numbers from 1 to 5 (no half stars).
+Users must be logged in to submit a rating.
+Ratings must be whole numbers from 1 to 5.
+Each user can submit only one rating per product, but they may edit or delete it.
+Optional written feedback can be added and must be saved together with the rating.

 ---

-2. Age Verification for Alcoholic Products
+## 2. Age Verification for Alcoholic Products

-**Requirement:**
-Alcoholic products require age verification.
-A modal should appear when navigating to the alcoholic products category asking if the user is 18+.
-Users must input their age before accessing the alcoholic products.

-**Questions:**
+### Vague Requirement:
+Alcoholic products require age verification before users are allowed to view or purchase them.

+### Questions:
-1. Does the age verification modal appear only when entering the Alcohol category, or also when searching for alcoholic products?
+1. Should the age verification popup appear only when entering the Alcohol category, or also when searching for alcoholic products?
-2. If the user is under 18, should they be blocked from viewing the page entirely or just from purchasing?
+2. If a user is under 18, should they be blocked from viewing the category entirely or only from purchasing?
-3. Will there be a second age check during checkout if the cart includes alcoholic products?
+3. Should there be a second age check during checkout if the cart contains alcoholic products?

-**Detailed Requirements:**
-1. An age verification modal appears automatically when entering or searching in the Alcohol category.
+### Detailed Requirement:
+When accessing the Alcoholic Products category or searching for alcoholic items, a modal must appear asking the user to confirm they are 18+.
-2. If the user is under 18, they are blocked from viewing or buying alcoholic products.
+If the user is under 18, they must be prevented from viewing or purchasing alcoholic products.
-3. A second verification check appears during checkout if the cart includes alcoholic items.
+During checkout, if the cart includes alcohol, the age verification must be enforced again.

 ---

-3. Shipping Cost Changes
+## 3. Shipping Cost Changes

-**Requirement:**
+### Vague Requirement:
-Free shipping for orders above a certain amount.
-Orders below this amount will incur a shipping fee.
+Orders above a specific amount should receive free shipping.
+Orders below this threshold should incur a shipping fee.

-**Questions:**
+### Questions:
-1. What is the exact minimum order amount required for free shipping?
+1. What is the minimum order amount required to qualify for free shipping?
-2. Is the free-shipping threshold calculated before tax or after discounts are applied?
+2. Should the free-shipping threshold be calculated before tax or after discounts are applied?
-3. If a product is returned and the total drops below the free-shipping threshold, should shipping fees be charged retroactively?
+3. If a product is returned and the order total drops below the threshold, should the shipping cost be charged retroactively?

-**Detailed Requirements:**
-1. Orders above €50 (after discounts) qualify for free shipping.
+### Detailed Requirement:
+Free shipping applies only when the final payable amount (after discounts) is equal to or above the defined threshold.
-2. Orders below €50 will be charged a flat €5 shipping fee.
+Orders below this threshold should automatically include a standard shipping fee.
-3. If an item is returned and the order total drops below €50, €5 will be deducted from the refund amount.
+If an item is returned and the total falls below the threshold, the system must recalculate and charge shipping where applicable.